Dennis the Menace and Gnasher: Broadcast owners

+ITV had broadcast rights from 1990 to 1995 and the BBC since 1996.

 Reception and legacy

 BBC News once called Dennis the 'definitive naughty boy'.
 Matthew Jarron of Dundee University, curator of a Beano exhibition, claimed that the strips 'blatant anti-establishment tone' is what keeps children entertained throughout the decades.
 Children's author and political columnist Michael Rosen said he enjoyed the prospect that 'In most children's books a bad child gets made good.
 But the great thing about Dennis is he never gets better'.
 Nick Newman cited his inspiration for a Private Eye strip based on the Menace due to the fact Dennis is 'relentless' and has 'no learning curve'.
 Jarron also argued that Dennis offers a sense of escapism in a modern cotton wool wrapped world stating 'Parents are so fearful of letting their children roam around.
 So Dennis can provide that vicarious pleasure of going out and doing anything.
 And it's menacing of a pretty benign kind'.
 Express called Dennis 'the child template for every post-war rebel without a cause'.
-John McShane, a comic historian further praised the strip calling Dennis 'an original looking character.
-In the early days it was not in full colour but had a red overlay, but Davy Law, the artist, made a virtue out of this necessity by having the red-and-black striped T-shirt.
+John McShane, a comic historian, further praised the strip calling Dennis 'an original looking character.
+In the early days, it was not in full colour but had a red overlay, but Davy Law, the artist, made a virtue out of this necessity by having the red-and-black striped T-shirt.
 The mantra in design classes is: 'Black and Red will always be read.'
 And that spiky hair!
 Unforgettable.
 Then that cheeky expression.
 Cartoonists talk about drawings just 'coming right'; that expression is perfect.
 Dennis is not actually evil ...
 Dennis just wants fun and is prepared to accept the consequences'.

 Alongside praise from the press, Dennis encountered controversy amongst the media in the late 1990s and early 2000s for being 'homophobic' and a 'bully'.
 On the criticism, Maurice Heggie, a Dandy editor, stated 'I never saw him as a bully because the characters of the softies were so dreadful, they had no redeeming features either.'
 He went on to explain that 'if Dennis was bullying them, then there was a punishment.
-There was never a script out of DC Thomson where a bully succeeded – there was always a punishment – however horrible Dennis was with his water pistol, be sure that round the corner there was an elephant with a trunkful of water for him.
+There was never a script out of DC Thomson where a bully succeeded – there was always a punishment – however, horrible Dennis was with his water pistol, be sure that round the corner there was an elephant with a trunkful of water for him.
 He's changed over the years, but he's not changed ...
 He is essentially out for mischief all the time'.
 John McShane also defended the strip stating firmly that 'Dennis never got away with his pranks'.
-On whether the stories of Walter's homosexuality were true McShane affirmed that he didn't know but argued' He certainly needed to stand up for himself.
+On whether the stories of Walter's homosexuality were true, McShane affirmed that he didn't know but argued' He certainly needed to stand up for himself.
 Our sympathies were never with him because he didn't stand up to Dennis.
 Bullies have to be stood up to; another good lesson for any society.'
 In an article for the Guardian, Dennis is cited as 'Britain's longest surviving comic villain'.